ysdn2018/the-next-website/src/content/graduates/claudia-corrales.md

   Claudia enjoys watching Netflix, traveling, and FaceTiming with her friends back-home!
 music: Pop & Latin Music
-tools: ' Adobe programs, pen & paper'
+tools: 'Adobe programs, pen & paper'
 watch: 'Suits, This Is Us and How to Get Away with Murder'
 typeface: Austin
 twitter: ''